JeroenRobben/blacknoise/docs/timers-counters.md

 # Timers

-> **Work in progress.** This document serves as a working note and is incomplete.
-It should not be relied upon when implementing WireGuard.
+> **Always refer to the WireGuard whitepaper, website and reference implementations when implementing WireGuard.**

 ## Initiator-only timers